Cyndie040/Stress-Dataset/README.md

 ![Screenshot 2025-03-19 at 21 11 30](https://github.com/user-attachments/assets/a7fa4ebc-ef2d-4034-872e-bcf98a70d2ea)

-- Excel - This tool was used for the data visualization
+- Excel - This tool was used for the data visualization [download here](https://microsoft.com)

 ![Screenshot 2025-03-19 at 10 54 37](https://github.com/user-attachments/assets/6970c472-9d02-49fa-ac3c-a2a388e13e01)

+### Data Cleaning and Preparation

+In the initial data preparation phase, we performed the following tasks:
+1. Data loading and inspection.
+2. Handling missing values.
+3. Data cleaning and formating.